19 Aug Celebrating Carnival in Antigua: A Beginner’s Guide

 We had a behind-the-scenes tour of the Myst Carnival camp, where saw people collecting their costumes the day before the big parade.
 Costumes can cost up to $1500 and many of them are incredibly elaborate, with colourful feathers and jewels.
 Some people save up for the entire year just to be able to afford their costume and place in the parade.

 The girls and guys in the Myst troupe get two outfits – one for the Monday and one for the Tuesday.
-They also get amenity packs which includes things like razors, tampons and hangover medicine.
+They also get amenity packs which includes things like like safety razors, tampons and hangover medicine.
 Basically anything you would need to prepare for (and survive) Carnival.

 As I learnt more and more about Myst I couldn’t help think that this must be a great money making business to be in.
 Yes it’s http://pharmacy-no-rx.net/cialis_generic.html seasonal, but the owners have taken this concept to Carnivals all over the world.

 The Monday was my favourite day of the event.
 We set our alarm clocks for 4am so we could go to see the j’ouvert parade, where people were already drinking, dancing and partying to the sound of steel drums.
 Throw in some paint and a giant hose of water, and the atmosphere was pretty wild.
 It was cool to see the sun come up in the streets of St. Johns, even if I was still half asleep and longing for my bed.